Revised and updated March 6, 2020.

 The ideal senior for this franchise is one who mostly does whatever physical tasks they need to do, but just requires some assistance and supervision.
 Caregivers will also perform light housework and general companionship.
 The goal is “aging in place” to allow seniors to remain living in their home longer than might otherwise be possible without assistance.

 Founded in 1994 by Paul and Lori Hogan in Omaha, Nebraska and franchising since 1995, the number of locations stands at 1,054 (a decline of 77 from the previous year’s total of 1,131), of which three are company-owned and 439 are located outside the US.

 2. Visiting Angels

-Founded in 1992, the number of locations has grown steadily over the past 10 years from 295 in 2017 to the current total of 585, 11 of which are located outside the U.S.
+Founded by Jeffrey Johnson in 1992 and franchising since 1998, the number of locations has marched steadily upward in recent years from 391 in 2010 to the current total of 594, of which none are company-owned and 11 are located outside the US.

 3. Interim HealthCare

 Interim HealthCare is the longest-lived company on this list, and over its 50-year history has created a signature standard of care called HomeLife Enrichment.
 It is designed to ensure care for “…the whole individual – mind, body and spirit, in addition to care for the family.”

 Care options include both the full range of standard in-home care as well as hospice care.
 In addition to medication reminders, help with laundry, light housekeeping, meal preparation, transportation, toileting/incontinence, transferring/positioning, bathing/hygiene, mobility assistance, and eating/feeding, caregivers focus on enrichment activities to give seniors more vitality and happiness as they age.